 Kisqali contains soya lecithin.
 Patients who are hypersensitive to peanut or soya should not take Kisqali (see section 4.3).

 The concomitant use of strong CYP3A4 inhibitors including, but not limited to, the following must be avoided: clarithromycin, indinavir, itraconazole, ketoconazole, lopinavir, ritonavir, nefazodone, nelfinavir, posaconazole, saquinavir, telaprevir, telithromycin, verapamil and voriconazole (see section 4.4).
-Alternative concomitant medicinal products with less potential to inhibit CYP3A4 should be considered and patients should be monitored for ribociclib-related AEs (see sections 4.2, 4.4 and 5.2).
+Alternative concomitant medicinal products with less potential to inhibit CYP3A4 should be considered and patients should be monitored for ribociclib-related ARs (see sections 4.2, 4.4 and 5.2).

-If co-administration of Kisqali with a strong CYP3A4 inhibitor cannot be avoided, the dose of Kisqali should be reduced as described in section 4.2.
+If co-administration of Kisqali with a strong CYP3A4 inhibitor cannot be avoided, the dose of Kisqali should be changed as described in section 4.2.
 However, there are no clinical data with these dose adjustments.
-Due to inter-patient variability, the recommended dose adjustments may not be optimal in all patients, therefore close monitoring for ribociclib-related AEs is recommended.
+Due to inter-patient variability, the recommended dose adjustments may not be optimal in all patients, therefore close monitoring for ribociclib-related ARs is recommended.
 In the event of ribociclib-related toxicity, the dose should be modified or treatment should be interrupted until toxicity is resolved (see sections 4.2 and 5.2).
 If the strong CYP3A4 inhibitor is discontinued, and after at least 5 half-lives of the CYP3A4 inhibitor (refer to the SmPC of the CYP3A4 inhibitor in question), Kisqali should be resumed at the same dose used prior to the initiation of the strong CYP3A4 inhibitor.

 Patients should be instructed to avoid grapefruit or grapefruit juice.
 These are known to inhibit cytochrome CYP3A4 enzymes and may increase the exposure to ribociclib.

 Co-administration of the strong CYP3A4 inducer rifampicin (600 mg daily for 14 days) with a single 600 mg dose of ribociclib decreased the ribociclib AUCinf and Cmax by 89% and 81%, respectively, relative to a single 600 mg ribociclib dose given alone in healthy subjects.
-LEQ803 Cmax increased 1.7-fold and AUCinf decreased by 27%, respectively.
+LEQ803 Cmax increased 1.7- fold and AUCinf decreased by 27%, respectively.
 The concomitant use of strong CYP3A4 inducers may therefore lead to decreased exposure and consequently a risk for lack of efficacy.
 The concomitant use of strong CYP3A4 inducers should be avoided, including, but not limited to, phenytoin, rifampicin, carbamazepine and St John’s Wort (Hypericum perforatum).
 An alternative concomitant medicinal product with no or minimal potential to induce CYP3A4 should be considered.

 Ribociclib is a moderate to strong CYP3A4 inhibitor and may interact with medicinal substrates that are metabolised via CYP3A4, which can lead to increased serum concentrations of the concomitantly used medicinal product.